WHAT IS AN INFRARED SAUNA?

 The use of infrared saunas should be avoided by anyone who is predisposed to bleeding.

-An individual who has a fever should not use an infrared sauna until the fever subsides.
+An individual who has a fever is recommended to not use an infrared sauna until the fever subsides.

 An individual with insensitivity to heat should not use an infrared sauna.